 Warning Spoilers Ahead!

-We’re back, and what better place for season two to begin than with the coming out speech that ended season one.
+We’re back, and what better place for season two to start than with the coming out speech that ended season one?
 In case you have forgotten, season one ended with Victor and Benji finally getting it on, Mia devastated, and Victor announcing his sexuality in front of his sister and parents following the summer ball.
-And now we finally get to see the response, and just as we thought, both Armando and Isabel are left in shock, while Victor’s sister Pilar wraps her arms around her brother.
-However, Victor’s dad Armando already seems less perturbed by Victor’s news, asking the typical questions: What about Mia?
+And now we finally get to see the response, and just as we thought, both Armando and Isabel are left in shock while Victor’s sister, Pilar, wraps her arms around her brother.
+However, Victor’s dad, Armando, already seems less perturbed by Victor’s news, asking the typical questions: What about Mia?
 And When did you decide?
 To which Victor responds, “I didn’t decide; I just am!.”
-Meanwhile, Victor’s mum sits in silence, and it’s clear, she may have more of a problem with the news than her husband.
+Meanwhile, Victor’s mum sits in silence, and it’s clear she may have more of a problem with the news than her husband.

 We then jump forward ten weeks as the summer break from school nears its end.
-Victor and Benji are loved up, Armando and Isabel have separated as planned.
-Felix has taken a summer job at Brasstown coffee alongside Victor and Benji.
-And Mia has taken up a camp counsellor role out of town.
+Victor and Benji are loved up, and Armando and Isabel have separated as planned.
+Felix has taken a summer job at Brasstown Coffee alongside Victor and Benji, and Mia has taken up a camp counsellor role out of town.
 But, as the summer nights begin to turn to Autumn, Victor’s mum continues to struggle with her son’s news.

-Meanwhile, Victor’s dad settles into his new apartment, awkwardly attempting to show an interest in Victor and Benji’s new relationship.
-And Victor attempts to navigate his mother’s distance while also beginning to question how he and Benji will announce their relationship at school as the new term begins.
-And as Mia returns home and makes contact with Lake (who is even more smitten with Felix), she finds herself wondering where she fits within the newly formed group.
+Meanwhile, Victor’s dad settles into his new apartment, awkwardly attempting to show an interest in Victor and Benji’s new relationship as Victor attempts to navigate his mother’s distance while also beginning to question how he and Benji will announce their relationship at school as the new term begins.
+Meanwhile, Mia returns home and makes contact with Lake (who is even more smitten with Felix) and finds herself wondering where she fits within the newly formed group.

 While, at times, ‘Perfect Summer Bubble’ may feel too busy, it’s a solid start to season two, reflecting a new maturity and confidence in each character following the events of season one.
 And with multiple plot drivers established, this could be the start of a second season even more substantial than the first.